wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 We collect the following metrics.

-- `~alert*` - set of metrics that allows you to examine the effect of alerts on your Wavefront instance.
+- `~alert*` - a set of metrics that allows you to examine the effect of alerts on your Wavefront instance.
 - `~collector` - metrics processed at the collector gateway to the Wavefront instance.
 Includes spans.
 - `~metric` - total unique sources and metrics.
 You can compute the rate of metric creation from each source.
 - `~proxy` - metric rate received and sent from each Wavefront proxy, blocked and rejected metric rates, buffer metrics, and JVM stats of the proxy.
 Also includes counts of metrics affected by the proxy preprocessor.
 See [Monitoring Wavefront Proxies](monitoring_proxies.html).